verbal-ale/uk-museums-dashboard/README.md

 # uk-museums-dashboard
-The group coursework I contributed to,
+The group coursework I contributed to as part of my Data Visualisation course at HWU.